elvishew/xLog/README.md

 ## TODO
 * [x] Print any object: XLog.d(Object)

+## Issues
+If you meet any problem when using XLog, or have any suggestion, please feel free to create an issue.

 ## Thanks
 Thanks to [Orhan Obut](https://github.com/orhanobut)'s [logger](https://github.com/orhanobut/logger), it give me many ideas of what a logger can do.